 The difference between Calendar Year and Fiscal Year is that the Calendar Year begins from January 1 through December 31.
 A Fiscal Year is any consecutive 12- month period that ends on the final day of any month except December.
 It is normally 52 to 53 weeks long.

 The answer depends on the tax year your business is using.
-Let’s choose Calendar.
+Usually small businesses use Calendar.
+So let’s choose Calendar.

 2. Year Ending